m-r-hunt/pub_rp_notes/src/dotmb/session_x_11.md

 Decided to go to Torbrand's workshop.
 Went east and found a cavern with some rust monsters and metal bees.
 Ignored them, went north to find Torbrand's workshop.

 Torbrand's workshop had a bunch of junk.
-Also a big war platform thing.
+Also a big war platform thing (shocker stomper).
 We fought the big war platform thing.
+It was kinda tough but we got there by making it into a big bottle.